Transportation is provided via two models, with differing procurement approaches:

-Procurement Status: All program-based routes were procured for a five year period beginning July 1, 2008.
-However, additional routes are occasionally added or contracts are terminated, and interested transportation vendors should submit a letter of interest to the local Broker (the Broker serving consumers in your company's city or town) to be notified of any interim procurement.
+Procurement Status: All program-based routes are currently being procured for a five year period beginning July 1, 2015 – contact the Broker in your service area for details.
+Additional routes are also occasionally added or contracts are terminated, and interested transportation vendors should submit a letter of interest to the local Broker (the Broker serving consumers in your company's service area) to be notified of any interim procurements.

 General Procurement Information: